 During most of this implementation period the nonprofit needs only a few licenses, not a license for every future user of the software.
 So, a sales strategy encouraging the nonprofit to commit to the full license volume on “day one” costs the organization tens of thousands of dollars or more, depending upon the size of the implementation.

-But in our experience, more often than not, Salesforce and Blackbaud sales representatives sell licenses that the nonprofit will not need for many months.
+But in our experience, more often than not, Salesforce and Blackbaud sales representatives sell licenses that the nonprofit will not need for many months, and it can be very hard for nonprofits to avoid paying for more licenses than they need.

 The Reasons Nonprofits Are Sold Too Many Licenses